 Issues we consider when developing a lighting scheme include aesthetics, equipment integration, illumination levels, likely electrical works, planned maintenance, and capital and running costs.

 The Society of Lighting and Lighting Code for Lighting Places of Worship states that “for all buildings a hazard exists if people have to evacuate the building in darkness, and emergency lighting should be provided to allow people to safely and quickly leave the building”.
-Consequently, as part of any such lighting scheme we will include an emergency lighting element.
+Consequently, as part of any such lighting scheme we will include an appropriate amount of emergency lighting.